tt-isv-org/scc/article-intro/README.md

 1. OpenShift processes the manifest and attempts to deploy the pod.
 The deployment process will compare the permissions requested by the deployment manifest against the permissions allowed by the associated SCCs.
 1. If the associated SCC cannot provide all of the permissions the deployment manifest requests, the deployment will fail.
 1. Otherwise, the deployment will create the pod and run the application.

-TODO: do we need more detail on the actual deployment? what actually fails - deployment, pod creation, pod starting...

 Now that we have a high-level view of how deployment manifests work with SCCs on OpenShift, let's dig into the details.